remkohdev/guestbook101/Lab1/README.md

 		docker push <username>/guestbook-api:0.1.0
 		```

-	* Login to Docker Hub and run the script `docker-build-tag-push.sh`,
+	* Login to Docker Hub with your Docker Hub username and run the script `docker-build-tag-push.sh`,

 		```console
 		$ docker login -u <username>